-Smoke and Carbon Monoxide alarms
+Smoke, Heat and Carbon Monoxide alarms

-Please read the user instructions provided with your holiday home.
+Please read the user instructions provided with your holiday home

-⚠WARNING: These are safety devices provided for your protection.
+WARNING: These are safety devices provided for your protection.
 Please ensure that they are maintained and working correctly by following the user instructions.

 The devices require regular testing and cleaning.
 See user instructions.

-The batteries require replacing on units with replaceable batteries, or the whole unit replacing on sealed units, as soon as the low battery warning signal is activated.
-See user instructions supplied with your holiday home.
+The batteries require replacing on units with replaceable batteries, as soon as the low battery warning signal is activated.